noenomblot/ADA_P3-jekyll/index.md

 The Season 6 premiere of *Game of Thrones* creates one of the strongest internal cultural reconfigurations in the dataset.
 New entertainment-to-entertainment ties emerge and persist.
-The short term effect can clearly be seen in [Figure 3](#fig-cluster-graph-gameofthrones), which shows markedly more hyperlink connections after the 24th of April, the date of the episode release.
+The short term effect can clearly be seen in [Figure ???](#fig-cluster-graph-gameofthrones), which shows markedly more hyperlink connections after the 24th of April, the date of the episode release.
 The persisting hyperlink frequency compared to *The Force Awakens* release is likely also due to the continual nature of the serial format.

 <figure id="fig-cluster-graph-gameofthrones">
   <div class="plotly-embed">